allenai/allennlp-guide/chapters/part1/next-steps.md

 architectures (BERT, RoBERTa, XLNet, etc.) is as simple as changing the `model_name` parameter in the config file.

-You can find the full config file [in the example repo](https://github.com/allenai/allennlp-guide-examples/tree/master/quick_start).
+You can find the full config file [in the GitHub repo](https://github.com/allenai/allennlp-guide/tree/master/quick_start).
 To train the model, you can use the command:

 ```
 $ allennlp train \